-During the pre-hearings survey, informants were asked to rate positive improvements in services that contribute to better conditions in their communities by answering the question, 'What do you think are successes (improvements) achieved so far in your community with regards to social and economic well-being?
+In the pre-hearings survey, informants were asked to rate positive improvements in services by answering the question, 'What do you think are successes (improvements) achieved so far in your community with regards to social and economic well-being?
 'Nearly all of them indicated infrastructure provision as the fourth most important priority alongside schools, farming, and hospitals.
-(See graphic below.)
+(See figure 1 below.)